Disaster Recovery Could Your Systems Recover?

 We live our lives online.
 We store our memories, our favourite articles and sources, our precious photographs, all on our hard drives.

-Statistics are everywhere regarding disaster recovery.
-Whilst researching for this article I discovered that statistics are given without any concrete source to back up the data.
-One American article claimed that 43% of US companies experiencing disasters never re-open and 29% close within 2 years; the source of this information was said to be the Strategic Research Institute, an organisation that manages conferences for industry.
+Statistics are everywhere regarding disaster recovery. *One American article claimed that,” 43% of US companies experiencing disasters never re-open and 29% close within 2 years.”
 Do the statistics paint a true picture?
-I found a very interesting different view from 2008 entitled the 80% Myth by Mel Gosling – see further reading.
+Also, I found a very interesting different view from 2008 entitled the 80% Myth by Mel Gosling – see further reading.

 The fact remains, in spite of statistics being recycled.
-The need in 2016 for a comprehensive protection plan for industry is beyond any question.
+In truth, the need in 2016 for a comprehensive protection plan for industry is beyond any question.
 Disaster is a server crash away and no business can afford the loss, even as far as time spent on resources to effect a recovery.

 “Directors should identify an alternative temporary business site which is located well away from the main building.
 It is imperative that the secondary location is not served exclusively by the same utility companies or communication company as the primary location.”

-The simple truth of the matter is you need to prepare.
+The simple truth of the matter is you need to prepare a disaster recovery plan.
 If you walked into a system failure tomorrow could your business survive, could you recover your data, your financial information and your history?
 Do you have a secondary storage system so you could back up and start again?